rainmatter-foundation/rainmatter.org/content/funding.md

 - **Localized Production and Consumption** — Your organisation drives more local production and consumption, and boosts livelihood creation, especially outside tier-I cities.

 At Rainmatter Foundation, we believe that these are important directions to pursue, and would like to enable and support such efforts.
+<a href="../projects">See the list of funded projects</a>.

 ## **Organisational grants**